HKDngIT/HKDngIT/README.md

   - [ ] Rewrite most of my current source code of tasks from C++ to C#(if possible)
   - [ ] Analysis program for my aquarium water parameters (in C++ or Java I dont know yet)
   - [ ] Implement the same program into an android-application

+# Currently working on:
+- Converting old Laptop from Windows into Linux for future uses

 <!---
 HKDngIT/HKDngIT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.